how to handle Exceptions (Errors) in programs

 the test passes.

-The try statement is used to catch/handle exceptions in Python.
+The try statement is used to catch or handle Exceptions in Python.
 It allows the program to choose what it does when it runs into an Exception.
 I think of it as

 • try running this